Cool Down and Store Tight

 - Stick an apple wedge in the container with your chewy cookies to keep them soft.

 [source: Cooking Light]

-Before you get your dough chilling and your oven heating up, get more sweet tips and tricks on the next page.
+Before you get your dough chilling and your oven heating up, get more sweet tips and tricks below.

 Related HowStuffWorks Articles